Bolpat/CardGames/README.md

 Usually you play until one player's score reaches 15 (or 21).
 Then this player wins the game.

+### Teams

+For 2 players there are no teams.
+3 players have separate scores, but for every round, the dealer and the player who cut the cards are in one team.
+In 4 player games, players sitting opposite one another build a fixed team.
+For 5 players there is no common rule.
+Here it is implemented, that the dealer and the player after the dealer build one team.
+For 6 players, players who sit next to each other or opposite one another are opponents.

 ### Bidding

 In every case the king of hearts is the highest card in the game, then secondly the seven of bells and third the seven of acorns.